 The Cancer Disruption

 And then cancer comes into our lives.
 It causes a major disruption to our routine.
 If can feel like our life gets off kilter.
 This can be very unsettling for many.
 But what if we welcome this disruption with open arms?
-What if you choose to think this is exactly what I need in my life?
 What if you view this as an opportunity to re-decide how you live your life?

 Living our lives on auto-pilot does not happen by accident.
 Our brains like to be efficient.
 When it learns something, over time it will become ingrained so it requires less and less energy each time.
 This is a wonderful thing.
 Can you imagine if you had to stop and think of all the steps required to drive a car before you drove it?
 Our brain learns something and then gets so efficient that the thing learned no longer require thought.